JM-user-555/JM-user-555/README.md

 - 👋 Hi, I’m JM-user-555
-- 👀 I’m interested in Front-end Web Development
+- 👀 I’m interested in Web Development and Machine Learning
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning React.js and Machine Learning
-- 💞️ I’m looking to collaborate on web development projects
+- 💞️ I’m looking to collaborate on web development projects and python projects
 - 📫 How to reach me ?
 You can contact me on gmail jadmattar4@gmail.com

 <!---